-Expenses are charged to the closed block sub-accounts based on pre-determined formulas in accordance with the closed block operating rules.
+For the closed block sub-accounts, expenses are charged based on pre-determined formulas in accordance with the closed block operating rules.

 Taxes are allocated to the participating account using the characteristics of the participating and non-participating accounts that are determinative of the relevant tax costs.
-In accordance with the closed block operating rules, no taxes on profits are allocated to the closed block sub-accounts since it is expected that closed block earnings will cumulatively be zero over the lifetime of the closed block.
+In accordance with the closed block operating rules, no taxes on profits are allocated to the closed block sub-accounts since it is expected that closed block pre-tax profit will cumulatively be zero over the lifetime of the closed block.